 - Peel and finely chop the onion and slowly fry it in a frying pan or in a wide pot with a lid – the meat should just fit in – with oil and butter.
 Chop the rosemary and spread it on the meat, grind some black pepper over it.
 Fry the chicken meat on a medium heat and season with salt.

 - Pour in the wine and scrape the meat off the bottom and sides with a wooden spoon.
 Reduce the heat so that the liquid only simmers slightly.
 Put the lid on but not completely and leave the meat to braise for 1 ½ to 2 hours until it feels very tender when you pierce it with a fork.
-Turn the chicken over occasionally and add 2 to 3 tbsp of water as soon there is no more liquid in the pot.
+Turn the chicken over occasionally and add 2 to 3 tablespoon of water as soon there is no more liquid in the pot.

 - Put the chicken legs on a chopping board and cut them up.
 If there is no more liquid in the pot, add 50 ml of water, switch to a high temperature and scrape off the roasting residues from the sides and bottom while the water evaporates.
 If there is too much liquid in the pot – there should be about 1 tablespoon full per portion at the end – reduce it over a high heat.
 Pour the stock over the chicken pieces and serve immediately.